POR vs. PARA in Portuguese

 por + a Obrigada pela dica amiga.
 Thanks for the tip friend!

-Grammar: para
+Grammar: using para

 Para has two meanings.